Cookie04CZ/GlyphRepair/README.md

  # Saving repaired documents

 **Important!
-Always load and repair only original documents!** While you can re-load documents that were already processed by GlyphRepair, it may lead to unpredictable results.
-You mapping work progress is saved in glyph_mappings.psv, so you don't need to save unfinished documents.
+Always load and repair only original documents!** While you can re-load documents which were already processed by GlyphRepair, it may lead to unpredictable results.
+You mapping work is actually saved in glyph_mappings.psv, so there is no need to also save unfinished documents.

 As you've probably guessed, you have to use Repair PDF button in the top left corner.
 Remember: you have to always map **all** glyphs in a font, otherwise the repair algorithm will skip it.
 That's why the repair menu displays list of all pages again, with their mapping status indicated by colors: